 If you purchase a policy and your insurer discovers one of these exclusions applies to you, they may cancel your coverage or deny your beneficiaries the death benefit.
 Life insurance is a legal contract, so it’s important to be completely transparent in your application, and to read the fine print of your policy to ensure you’re not putting the payout at risk.

 What can I do if my application is denied?

-If your application is denied, talk with the insurer to find out more information about why.
-You may be able to reapply for a lower amount or different type of coverage, or you may be better off applying with a different insurer.
+If your application is denied, ask your insurer to explain why.
+You might be able to reapply for a lower amount or different type of coverage, or you may be better off applying with a different insurer.

 If you’re having trouble finding a policy that works for you, consider working with an independent life insurance agent to help you find an insurance company that fits your needs.